yellowstonegames/SquidLib/README.md

   -  Characters can be used as a drop-in fallback mechanism!
 -   Several fonts provided as resources, some narrow, some square, for unicode line drawing to work out-of-the-box
   -   Multiple fonts use a distance field effect, allowing them to be scaled and stretched smoothly
-  -   The distance field fonts are difficult to make yourself, so lots are provided in the assets folder or zip file.
+  -   The distance field fonts are difficult to make yourself, so lots are provided in the assets folder or zip file
+  -   The TextFamily class allows text to be written in bold and/or italic using some new assets
 -   Multiple grids of different configurations can be used simultaneously in the same display
 -   Multiple grids of different configurations can be overlaid allowing for transparency effects
   -   A convenience class, SquidLayers provides foreground and background setting with this